Above: Lulu, eager to try the change process.

 Sometimes strong emotion will come up in daily life that makes it feel like no progress has been made.
 This can last for days or even weeks.
 When the emotion settles, the improvement will be clear again.
 These periods often mean that real change is happening.

-This process still works even if you have no clear memory of the person.
+It works even if you have no clear memory of the person.
 For example, if a parent whose face is imprinted died when you were two or three, looking at a photo of them will still help.

 If more than one face is imprinted, working with just one of those faces can still lead to major improvement.